 “Find the docs for X” / “What’s the latest version of Y”Brave Search.
 Specific, keyword-matchable queries.
 Brave’s independent index, six search modalities, and predictable pricing make it the default general-purpose choice.
 Read our full review.

 “Find companies doing X” / “Research the landscape of Y”Exa.
 Conceptual, exploratory queries where you don’t know the exact terms.
 Exa’s semantic search finds results keyword engines miss.
-The deep researcher feature can autonomously generate research reports.
+The web_search_advanced_exa tool covers company research, people search, and specialized categories through a single unified interface.
 Read our full review.

 “Build a RAG pipeline with LangChain/LlamaIndex”Tavily.
 Native framework integration means less glue code.
 The crawl and extract tools help with content ingestion.
 But watch the Nebius acquisition — the roadmap may shift.